pavithranrao/pavithranrao.github.io/docs/c++/c++_for_python.md

 # C++ for Python

- wanted to have a quick documentation that compare the syntax.
+I wanted to have a quick documentation that compare the syntax.
 By reviewing this document, you can quickly refresh your memory on key C++ concepts without having to spend hours poring over dry technical manuals.
 This is no way going to be as good as https://en.cppreference.com/ but this document aims to get you started quickly.
 Whether you're preparing for a job interview, transitioning to a new project, or simply looking to expand your skillset, this resource is designed to make learning (or rediscovering) C++ painlessly and efficiently.

 ## Primitive Types